 Of course, the Olympics wouldn’t be the Olympics without scandal and this time it involved curling!
 Because curling has become so hip!
 Yep, one of those OAR athletes tested positive for Performance Enhancing Drugs!
 Okay.
 STOP!!!!!

 This has to be one of the most absurd things I can imagine.
 Think of bowlers or shuffleboard players taking Performing Enhancing Drugs and that’s kind of what we’re talking about!
 Curlers don’t need performance enhancing drugs!
 It’s not that kind of sport!
 Everyone knows this!
 Even ignorant people like me who know nothing about curling, know this!
 Anyway, the OAR athlete in question has his suspicions about who set him up because, of course, he is swearing up and down that he didn’t knowingly take any banned substances – but that’s the problem when your country already has a reputation!
 Just saying.
-Anyway, the IOC is supposed to strip him of his bronze medal.
+It’s too bad that the IOC is supposed to strip him of his bronze medal.
 But who wants a bronze medal anyway!

 PUTIN, REALLY?!!!!
 CONTROL YOURSELF, MAN!